Rescue & Adoption

 Buster's Journey: From Abandonment to a Loving Home in Hoboken

-Buster, a sweet pit bull mix, was abandoned in Hoboken, NJ, but with community effort and Wise Animal Rescue, he now thrives in a loving family.
-Learn key adoption tips and how to support local rescues.
+Buster, a sweet pit bull mix, was abandoned in Hoboken, NJ.
+Thanks to community effort and Wise Animal Rescue, he now thrives in a loving family.
+Learn essential adoption tips, training advice, and how to support local rescues effectively.

 3. Understand the Breed’s Temperament and Needs

 Pit bulls are known for their loyalty, intelligence, and affectionate nature.
-They bond strongly with their families and can be protective but typically have a friendly demeanor.
-However, some pit bulls may display dog intolerance or behavioral challenges if not socialized properly.
-Knowing the breed’s traits helps set realistic expectations and prepares you to meet their needs with patience and care.
+They often bond deeply with their families and enjoy participating in daily activities.
+However, some may display dog intolerance or behavioral challenges, especially if previously traumatized or insufficiently socialized.

 4. Prioritize Training and Early Socialization

-- Begin training immediately after adoption with basic commands like sit, stay, and come.
+- Begin with basic commands like sit, stay, and come.